 My writing has been published in USA TODAY, Politico, Chicago Tribune, Palm Beach Post, LA Times, the Guardian's website, and the Boston Globe, where I previously worked as a correspondent.
 I blog regularly at Cognoscenti, the commentary site for Boston's NPR station.

 As a filmmaker I lean toward the personal.
 I'm the producer behind "The Upside Down Book," an award-winning documentary that investigates the origins of a copy of Mein Kampf that my great uncle brought home from Europe as a Jewish-American soldier during WWII.
 The documentary is based on a series of articles I wrote for the Boston Globe in 2010.
 Matt White of 4th Coast Productions and I filmed in Germany, France and Boston.
 Check out the film's IMDb page, along with its website, for the trailer, photographs and news.

-More recently, and following the pussyhat explosion that caused a worldwide shortage of yarn following the election of Donald Trump as president in 2016, I've begun to explore the metaphor of yarn to our social "fabric."
-My fourth book, "Crafting Dissent" is now under contract with Rowman & Littlefield.
+More recently, and following the Pussyhat explosion that caused a worldwide shortage of yarn following the election of Donald Trump as president in 2016, I've begun to explore the metaphor of yarn to our social "fabric."
+My fifth book, "Crafting Dissent" will be published with Rowman & Littlefield in fall 2019.
 My personal work with yarn sees it as a thread to the Abolitionist and Suffragist legacies in Rochester, New York.